reubenwz/MySalesMatter-ConsumerMobileClient/README.md

 MySalesMatter is a peer-to-peer renting application and goods rental service, which consists of management client and a consumer facing client, both integrated together to a single common backend.

+The Consumer Mobile Client was developed based on client-side programming.

 _Last Updated on April 18, 2021_

 This repository consists of the following: